mvolkmann/blog/src/zig.md

 In macOS, enter “brew install zig”.

 A recommended learning resource is ziglings at https://github.com/ratfactor/ziglings.

-Hello World in Zig in the file hello.zig.

-const std = @import("std");

-pub fn main() void {
-std.debug.print("Hello {s}! {d}\n", .{"Zig", 2023});
-}

-The print methods expects a certain type of struct as its second argument.
-Creating an instance with .{} uses that type.
-To build and run, enter zig run hello.zig
-To create an executable, enter zig build-exe --name hello hello.zig To customize the executable, add one of these compiler flags:

-Compiler flag Runtime safety checks Optimizations
--O Debug Yes No
--O ReleaseSafe Yes Yes (speed)
--O ReleaseSmall No Yes (size

-To run the executable, enter ./hello
-To create a binary for a different OS, specify the -target option.
-For example, -target x86_64-windows

 To create a new project, create a directory for it, cd to the directory, and enter `zip init-exe`.
 This creates the file `build.zig` and a `src` directory containing `main.zig`.